Becoming Familiar with the Interior Part of the Property - Part 1

 Attics, Closet, Laundry rooms and Basement:

-All properties like any other houses will have hallways, living rooms, dining rooms, kitchen, bedroom and bathrooms.
+All properties like any other house will have hallways, living rooms, dining rooms, kitchen, bedroom, and bathrooms.
 Additionally, rooms that you will most probably not be familiar with are:

-Attics: on properties with slanted or pitched roofs, attic is the space that is directly below the pitched roof of a building.
-Since, they are between the ceiling of the top floor and the slanted roof, attics have an awkwardly shape which is a distinct feature for them.
+Attics: on properties with slanted or pitched roofs, the attic is the space that is directly below the pitched roof of a building.
+Since they are between the ceiling of the top floor and the slanted roof, attics have an awkward shape which is a distinct feature for them.
 The rafters of a house, which are beams or frames of the roof are exposed on the ceiling of the attic, another distinguishable feature that all attics have.
 Many attics will be filled with insulation materials to prevent heat loss of houses in the winter.
-Some however, will be converted to bedrooms or storage rooms.
+Some, however, will be converted to bedrooms or storage rooms.

-Closets are small rooms which act as a wardrobe to keep clothes and other things in.
-All bedrooms will closets.
+Closets are small rooms that act as a wardrobe to keep clothes and other things in.
+All bedrooms will have closets.
 Additionally, closet doors are a bit different than other doors as they are mostly double doors which are bi-pass and sliding.

-Basement area is a space underneath the house and is basically underground.
-Basements are normally used as a utility space.
-It is here the boiler, water heater, furnace will be installed.
+The basement area is a space underneath the house and is basically underground.
+Basements are normally used as utility spaces.
+It is here the boiler, water heater, the furnace will be installed.
 The plumbing and air conditioning system of the house will also be present here mostly.
-Some basements will also have sump pump pit in its floor where the sump pump will be installed.
-Sump pumps are a type of pump that is installed in basement to pump any water that may accumulate in the basement due to flood or plumbing leak.
+Some basements will also have a sump pump pit on their floor where the sump pump will be installed.
+Sump pumps are a type of pump that is installed in the basement to pump any water that may accumulate in the basement due to a flood or plumbing leak.

 The interior walls of properties are made in three layers.
-The inner most layer is the wooden frame, which is also sometimes called studs.
-There is an insulation layer in the middle, to help retain heat in winter season.
+The innermost layer is the wooden frame, which is also sometimes called studs.
+There is an insulation layer in the middle, to help retain heat in the winter season.
 The outermost layer of the wall is called Drywall also known as sheetrock.
-Sometimes instead of drywall the interior walls can be made of plaster as well.
-Bathroom walls are usually not made of drywall, instead they may be made of ceramic tiles or concrete.
+Sometimes instead of drywall, the interior walls can be made of plaster as well.
+Bathroom walls are usually not made of drywall, instead, they may be made of ceramic tiles or concrete.

 The ceilings can be made of either drywall or, as in many cases can have a T-bar system with acoustical tiles installed.

-Lastly, most floors of properties are made of either hardwood or laminate floor.
+Lastly, most floors of properties are made of either hardwood or laminate floors.
 Bathroom floors will have ceramic tiles installed.
-Bedroom, Living room, staircase and hallways can have carpet and padding installed on them as well.
+Bedroom, Living room, staircase, and hallways can have carpet and padding installed on them as well.

 That is all for this video, hope this enlightens you a little bit.
-On the next video we will do an in depth walk through on kitchen and bathroom items that you will have to be familiar with.
+In the next video, we will do an in-depth walk-through on kitchen and bathroom items that you will have to be familiar with.
 Hope you have a good day till then!